sgnl05/sgnl05-colorprompt/README.md

 * cyan
 * white

 A background color can also be defnied by using 'bg_(color)'.
-Foreground and background colors can be combined by using arrays instead of strings (see 'env_colors' in example above).
+Foreground and background colors can be combined by using arrays instead of strings (see 'env_color' in example above).

 ##Reference